Ghostexvan/Recognizes-hand-gestures-and-hand-postures-used-as-video-game-controller/README.md

 ![plot](graph/ThumbAndIndexFingerGestureModelTrainingHistory.png)

 # **Video Game Controller**
-This app uses the combination of hand posture and index finger gestures to output corresponding control commands for the game.
+This app uses the combination of hand posture and index finger gestures to output corresponding control commands for the game.<br>
 The corresponding control command is given in the following table:
 |  | `Open` | `Back` | `Pointer` | `Pinch` | `ThumbOut` |
 | :---: | :---: | :---: | :---: | :---: | :---: |